SchoolOfCode/w8_team-project-quizleap/README.md

 - API will fetch questions from the input ✅
 - All questions displayed on the same page for quiz host to read ✅
 - User can pick a selection of categories - Check Box ✅
-- Multiple APIs ✅
+- Multiple APIs used ✅
 - landing page ✅

 ### Initial strech goals

-- Use API to change difficulty of the questions ✅
+- Use API to change difficulty of the questions based on user input ✅
 - Refresh button for each question
 - Multiple Choice on Answers ✅
 - Refactor HTML to add information with JS ✅